Larsluph/larsmod/README.md

 <h1>Intro</h1>
 Hi there!
 Here is where you can find examples and explanations to use this module perfectly!

-	<h6>WARNING</h6>

-	This module is written for Windows.
-Some things could not work properly.
+<h6>WARNING<br/>This module is written for Windows.
+Some things could not work properly on other OSs.</h6>

 <h1>Chronometer</h1>
 This chronometer is pretty simple.<br/>